xhtdby/shriram/BLOG_ORGANIZATION.md

 # Blog Images Organization Summary

 ## Overview
 Successfully organized and integrated 3 new blog images into the Shriram Hospital blog system.
-All images have been properly categorized, renamed with descriptive names, and integrated into the blog content management system.
+Removed the monsoon health tips blog post as requested.
+All remaining images have been properly categorized, renamed with descriptive names, and integrated into the blog content management system.

 ## New Blog Images Organized